Amtrak Borealis title card

 Kev’s coach class travel tips!

-During my years of travel, I’ve found a few essential items to bring along to improve my trips.
+During my years of travel, I’ve discovered a few essential items to bring along that enhance my trips.

 An extension cord, preferably 3-6 feet long, is a practical necessity for people who work or need to charge multiple devices, especially when seated in an aisle.
 It’s a game-changer, providing power exactly where you need it and minimizing any inconvenience to your seatmate.